openstax/oer.exports/README.md

     docker-compose ps

-Enter the container so that you can run any ad-hoc commands.
+Enter the container so that you can run any ad-hoc commands:

     docker-compose exec build-pdf /bin/bash

+Stop the container from running:

+    docker-compose stop

 ## Install Fonts